justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 <img src="images/cyclone-contribs.png">

+The actual development consisted of several distinct phases:

+- Phase - Started with a runtime using a basic Cheney-style copying collector.
-TODO: create a development section with 7 phases of compiler dev Phase 1 (gc-dev) - Add gc.h, make sure it compiles.
+- Phase 1 - Added new definitions via `gc.h` and make sure everything compiles.
-Phase 2 (gc-dev2) - Change how strings are allocated, to clean up the code and be compatible with a new GC algorithm.
+- Phase 2 - Changed how strings are allocated to clean up the code and be compatible with the new GC algorithm.
+This was mainly just an exercise in cleaning up cruft in the old Cyclone implementation.
-Phase 3 (gc-dev3) - Change from using a Cheney-style copying collector to a naive mark&sweep algorithm.
+- Phase 3 - Changed from using a Cheney-style copying collector to a naive mark&sweep algorithm.
+The new algorithm was based on code from Chibi Scheme, so it was already debugged and a solid foundation for future work.
-Phase 4 (gc-dev4) - Integrating new tracing GC algorithm, added new thread data argument to runtime.
+- Phase 4 - Integrated a new tracing GC algorithm but do not activate it yet.
+Added a new thread data argument to all of the necessary runtime functions.
-Phase 5 (gc-dev5) - Require pthreads library, stand cyclone back up using new GC algorithm.
+- Phase 5 - Required the pthreads library, and stood Cyclone back up using new GC algorithm.
-Phase 6 (gc-dev6) - Multiple mutators (application threads)
+- Phase 6 - Added SRFI 18 to support multiple application threads.
-Phase 7 (TBD) - Sharing of variables between threads (ideally without limitation, but that might not be realistic)

-Anyway, more details are available in a separate [Garbage Collector](Garbage-Collector.md) document.
+More details are available in a separate [Garbage Collector](Garbage-Collector.md) document.

 ### Heap Data Structures